NixOS/cabal2nix/distribution-nixpkgs/README.md

 3. If the test suite fails, add test cases for all missing system tuples.

-4. In all cases, change the dates of last update in `test/hspec.hs` and `src/Distribution/Nixpkgs/Meta.hs` to the current day.
+4. In all cases, change the date of last update in `src/Distribution/Nixpkgs/Meta.hs` to the current day.